Employees and Job Seekers

 - Married couples with no children and earning $150,000 or less will receive a total of $2,400.

-- For every qualifying child age 16 or under, you get another $500.
+- For every qualifying child age 16 or under, will receive another $500.

 - Individuals who earn between $75,000 and $99,000 will receive a smaller payment based on income.